 Sample size calculation

-According to plasma alanine transaminase (ALT) records from 235 children who previously performed LT without RIPC in Renji Hospital, we found that mean natural logarithm of maximum postoperative ALT (ALTmax) was 5.86.
-Assuming the mean logarithm of ALTmax decreases to 5.3 after performing RIPC in recipients, which leads to effect size f = 0.25.
+According to plasma alanine transaminase (ALT) records from 235 children who previously performed LT without RIPC in Renji Hospital, we found that mean natural logarithm of maximum postoperative ALT (ALTmax) was 5.86; assuming the mean logarithm of ALTmax decreases to 5.3 after performing RIPC in recipients, which leads to effect size f = 0.25.
 Combined with significance level of α = 0.05, and power of 80%, each treatment group had to include at least 32 patients[24].
 Considering 10% dropout rate, we decided to include at least 144 patients in total.

 Participants and inclusion/exclusion criterion

 A total of 220 patients with biliary atresia and family liver donors who underwent living pediatric LT from January 2016 to January 2019 at Renji Hospital Affiliated with Shanghai Jiao Tong University School of Medicine were eligible for enrollment.
 The inclusion criteria were as follows: (1) American society of anesthesiologists score of I-III; (2) Age of 3-72 mo; and (3) Elective living LT surgery.
-The exclusion criteria were as follows: (1) Peripheral vascular disease; (2) History of thromboembolism; (3) Systemic or local infection before surgery; (4) Autoimmune diseases; (5) Severe congenital heart disease, and (6) History of LT.
+The exclusion criteria were as follows: (1) peripheral vascular disease; (2) history of thromboembolism; (3) systemic or local infection before surgery; (4) autoimmune diseases; (5) severe congenital heart disease, and (6) history of LT.

 Variables and data sources

 Donors and recipient characteristics were obtained from the electronic medical record system.
-Pediatric end-stage liver disease grade was calculated as depicted before[25].
-Early allograft dysfunction (EAD), PNF, and acute kidney injury were defined according to published studies[26-28]; EAD was defined according to Olthoff et al’s[29] report; and PNF was defined as graft loss, re-transplantation, or death due to graft nonfunction within 30 d after surgery (except those induced by hepatic artery embolism, bile duct complications, or recurrent liver disease)[30].
+Pediatric end-stage liver disease grade was calculated as described previously[25].
+Early allograft dysfunction (EAD), PNF and acute kidney injury were defined according to published studies[26-28]; EAD was defined as in Olthoff et a’[29]; and PNF was defined as graft loss, re-transplantation or death due to graft nonfunction within 30 d after surgery (except those induced by hepatic artery embolism, bile duct complications or recurrent liver disease)[30].
 Postoperative complications were classified according to the modified Clavien Grading System[31].
-Moreover, all recipients were followed up until 7/1/2019, while recipient survival was updated every 3 mo.
+Moreover, all recipients were followed up until July 1, 2019, while recipient survival was updated every 3 mo.
 Two trained research assistants oversaw data collection and recorded them using “Excel” or “Epidata”.

 Anesthetic techniques

 Recipients were monitored through regular electrocardiographic monitoring and underwent initial induction with 8% sevoflurane and 5 L/min of O2.
-After achieving silence, the peripheral veins of the upper limbs were opened, and tracheal cannulation was performed under induction with 0.05 mg/kg midazolam, 1 mg/kg rocuronium, and 1 μg/kg sufentanil.
+After achieving silence, the peripheral veins of the upper limbs were opened, and tracheal cannulation was performed under induction with 0.05 mg/kg midazolam, 1 mg/kg rocuronium and 1 μg/kg sufentanil.
 The pressure support ventilation mode was selected, with a respiratory frequency of 16-20 times/min.
 The end tidal carbon dioxide tension was controlled at 35-40 mmHg.
 Intraoperative anesthesia was maintained using sevoflurane (anesthesia depth at 0.6 minimum alveolar concentration).
 Intraoperative analgesia and muscle relaxation were maintained using sufentanil (1 μg/kg/h) and rocuronium (0.15 mg/kg/h).
 Basic vital signs and circulation capacity were monitored and managed regularly.
 All recipients were sent to the intensive care unit (ICU) for postoperative care.

 Donors were monitored through regular electrocardiographic monitoring.
 The peripheral veins and radial artery were opened for transfusion and invasive blood pressure measurement.
-Donors underwent induction with 0.05 mg/kg midazolam, 2 mg/kg propofol, 0.6 mg/kg rocuronium, and 0.5 g/kg sufentanil.
+Donors underwent induction with 0.05 mg/kg midazolam, 2 mg/kg propofol, 0.6 mg/kg rocuronium and 0.5 g/kg sufentanil.
 Endotracheal intubation and mechanical ventilation were performed with a tidal volume of 8 mL/kg, while the end tidal carbon dioxide tension was maintained between 35 mmHg and 45 mmHg.
-Intraoperative anesthesia was maintained using cisatracurium, sevoflurane, and remifentanil.
+Intraoperative anesthesia was maintained using cisatracurium, sevoflurane and remifentanil.
 Following the right internal jugular vein puncture, an internal jugular vein catheter with double cavities was inserted for central venous pressure monitoring.
 After the operation, donors were sent to the anesthesia recovery room for resuscitation and extubation.